awWhy/Fundamental/README.md

 # Fundamental
 Attempt to make something
-Can be checked at 'https://awwhy.github.io/Fundamental/' When I will figure out how to publish...
+Can be played at 'https://awwhy.github.io/Fundamental/' (Work in Progress)

 ---
 ### If you plan do anything with this, then you need to: